Hi,

 migrateSecurityStore(type="policyStore", configFile="jpsConfigFileLocation", src="srcJpsContext", dst="dstJpsContext")The meanings of the arguments (all required) are as follows:

-In addition, if the migration involves one or two LDAP-based stores, then this file must contain a bootstrap jps-context that refers to the location of acwallet.sso
+In addition, if the migration involves one or two LDAP-based stores, then this file must contain a bootstrap jps-context that refers to the location of acwallet.ssofile where the credentials to access the LDAP based involved in the migration are kept.
+See second example below.srcspecifies the name of a jps-context in the configuration file passed to the argumentconfigFile.dstspecifies the name of another jps-context in the configuration file passed to the argumentconfigFile.

 migrateSecurityStore.py -type globalPolicies